tatdz/milkyway2/replit.md

 ## Overview

-Milkyway2 is a decentralized Web3 application designed for transparent, privacy-preserving validator incident and risk reporting on Polkadot and Passet chains.
-The application combines real-time validator monitoring with zero-knowledge anonymous reporting using Semaphore protocol to ensure network security and transparency.
+Milkyway2 is a decentralized Web3 application designed for transparent, privacy-preserving validator incident and risk reporting on Polkadot, Kusama, and parachains.
+The application combines real-time validator monitoring with zero-knowledge anonymous reporting and secure encrypted messaging to ensure network security and transparency for both users and validators.

 ## User Preferences